The EASIE data collection covers all recognised forms of education at ISCED levels 02, 1, 2 and 3.

 Within the frame of individual plans, national tests or whenever a need for support occurs, the teachers can make extra adjustments without any formal decisions or large screenings.
 This way the learner is reviewed more often, they do not have to wait for a process of official decision but this is linked to a possible decision later on.
 This is mainly teachers’ responsibility.

 The Action programmes are formally submitted to review every year, or more often if needed.
-This is the responsibility of both teachers and the principal.
+This is the responsibility of both teachers and the head teacher.

 Within the EASIE data collection, specific questions examine children/learners who are out of education.
 This means children/learners who should, by law, be in some form of recognised education, but who are out of any form of recognised education.
 A recognised form of education is any type of education organised by or approved by any recognised educational provider in the public or private sector.